spooky-codes/spooky-language/README.md

 The next concrete step is to take the plunge by picking one the outstanding tasks on the project's management board.
 For doing so, please bump to the [Getting started](./CONTRIBUTOR_BIBLE.md) paragraph of our `Contributor's Bible`.

-If none of the above resonates with you, do not hesitate to send us an email at `community@sofair.io`.
+If none of the above resonates with you, do not hesitate to send us an email at `contributors@spooky.codes`.
 You are sure to meet an open tribe eager to accept new ideas or contributions.
 Don't be shy!

 ## Licenses and copyright